 Barton Edgerton is NACD’s Senior Manager of Governance Analytics where he is responsible for generating insights to elevate board performance through data.
 Over the past 20 years, he has worked with a variety of boards, private equity firms, and Fortune 500 executives.
 His research experience includes nearly 10 years at CEB and as an academic at Tufts University.
 Barton completed his undergraduate work at Colgate University and has two master’s degrees and a Ph.D. from the London School of Economics.

-Zev J. Eigen is the Founder and Chief Science Officer of Syndio, which is the world’s leader in data scientific applications solving modern organizations’ most pressing business problems, focused on diversity and inclusion and closing the gender pay gap.
+Zev J. Eigen is the Founder and Chief Science Officer of Syndio Solutions--the world’s leader in data scientific applications solving modern organizations’ most pressing business problems, focused on diversity and inclusion and closing the gender pay gap.

 Dr. Eigen has been at the forefront of cutting edge applications in HR for more than a decade.
 He combines his uniquely overlapping areas of expertise in labor and employment law with his deep experience in data science, predictive modeling and economic sociological research.
-He is a nationally recognized expert in these fields appearing in the media frequently (Wall Street Journal, New York Times, Forbes, NPR, Bloomberg News, Reuters, Chicago Tribune, NBC, CBS, FOX, etc.), and is a frequent speaker on matters pertaining to workplace data analytics.
+He is a nationally recognized expert in these fields appearing in the media frequently (Wall Street Journal, New York Times, Forbes, NPR, Bloomberg News, Reuters, Chicago Tribune, NBC, CBS, FOX, etc.), and is a frequent speaker on HR Tech and data science and law.
 Dr. Eigen is invited regularly to lecture and present his work at academic institutions and professional organizations globally.